Emkot87/McPAT_EDAP_ComputerArchitecture3/README.md

 # Arch-3
-3rd lab for Computer Arch
+#### 3rd Project for Computer Architecture class utilizing McPAT running on the data of the previous project running Gem5 in order to find the optimal configuration for each benchmark.

 ## Part 1